Back to Blog

 Money Mule Recruitment

-Three red flags for money mule recruitment: the job requires you to receive and forward money through your personal bank account, the company has no verifiable registration, physical address, or legitimate online presence, and you are offered a percentage of the funds you process as your "salary."
+The consequences are severe: criminal prosecution for money laundering, seizure of personal assets, permanent banking restrictions, and a criminal record.
+Three red flags for mule recruitment: the job requires you to receive and forward money through your personal bank account, the company has no verifiable registration or address, and you are offered a percentage of processed funds as your salary.

 Phishing, Smishing, and Social Engineering Attacks